IRNAS/irnas-guidelines-docs/docs/developer_guidelines.md

 >    - This helps future debugging efforts by increasing the probability that a
 >      git bisect operation will quickly identify the source of the problem.

-About content of the commits messages:
+About the content of the commits messages:

 > Most importantly, the commit message body should be used to explain what you
 > are doing and why you did it that way, rather than how you did it.
 The code